rangesecurity/ctop/README.md

 ### Missing Vote Analyzer

 The missing vote analyzer requires two components the validator indexer and the analyzer itself.
+This service is dependent on the event subscription and redis event stream services.

 #### Validator Indexer

-In order for the missing vote analyzer, the active validator set must be indexed.
-To do this on a periodic basis you can run the following command
+In order for the missing vote analyzer to work, the active validator set must be indexed.
+While it's not needed to constantly run the validator indexer service, it is recommended that you do this so that any changes to the active validator set are recorded.

 ```shell
 $> ./ctop validator-indexer --poll.frequency <frequency> --db.url <db_url> --networks <chain_name>,<chain_rpc>